-New Orleans is an unlikely place to move to quit drinking, but Alex Chilton always had his own way of doing things.
+New Orleans is an unlikely place to move to quit drinking, but Alex Chilton had his own way of doing things.
 He got to town in 1982 and found work washing dishes and trimming trees.
 At one point he played guitar and sang in a cover band at Papa Joe’s on Bourbon Street.
-Most people in the crowd had no idea that, in the estimation of Spin magazine, Chilton had “essentially invented indie and alternative rock.”
+Most people in the crowd had no idea that, in the estimation of Spin magazine, Chilton had “essentially invented indie and alternative rock” in the previous decade.

-The first time Chilton recorded a song, in 1967, it went to Number 1.
-He was a moody sixteen-year-old in Memphis who’d just joined a garage band soon to be renamed the Box Tops.
+The first time Chilton recorded a song it went to Number 1.
+In 1967 he was a moody sixteen-year-old in Memphis who’d just joined a garage band soon to be renamed the Box Tops.
 Their manager arranged for them to record “The Letter,” produced by a young Dan Penn.
-Chilton sang in a soulful rasp that, famously, belied his age (author Holly George-Warren reports that he was abetted by a sore throat and a late night before the recording session).
+Chilton sang in a soulful rasp that, famously, belied his age (author Holly George-Warren reports that he was abetted by a sore throat and a late night out before the recording session).

 Chilton spent years touring and recording with the Box Tops, but poor management and intra-band strife left him eager to focus on his own material.
 In 1971 he returned to Memphis to collaborate with Chris Bell on what became the debut album of a new band, Big Star. “#1 Record,” as it was cheekily titled, ran into distribution and marketing problems.
 Though it flopped commercially, critics hailed Chilton’s songwriting and guitar work.